 Hello Kings and Queens of social media, today’s blog is inspired by how much money deceased celebrities make.
 As I sit and drink my dirty martini and watch a rollercoaster ride “the world series” #GoDodgers I see tons of commercials featuring music or images of deceased celebrities.
 One deceased celebrity pops in mind Elizabeth Taylor, February 27, 1932 – March 23, 2011 (ranking number 12 earning $8 million).
 At the time of Taylor’s death her estate was worth estimated $600 million which will be close to a billion today, but that doesn’t stop her estate for raking in the money with her classic Elizabeth Arden perfumes producing “White Diamonds” and “Passion”, I got the idea to research and here’s the top deceased celebrity money makers of 2017.

 “What would you do if I sang out of tune?Would you stand up and walk out on me?”
-Everyone is familiar with that opening line from 1968 Joe Cocker’s cover of With A Little Help From My Friends.
-Written by Paul McCarthey and John Lennon for Ringo to sing, but Joe Cockers beautiful melodic powerful verison is definitely better so much that Joe Cocker verison is the anthem for Woodstock and is the most memorable.
+Everyone is familiar with that opening line from 1968 Joe Cocker cover of With A Little Help From My Friends.
+Written by Paul McCartney and John Lennon for Ringo to sing, it isn’t Ringo verison we remember.
+Joe Cocker’s beautiful melodic powerful spin is definitely better so much that his verison is the official rock anthem for Woodstock and is the most memorable.